ybpan16/CEI/README.md

 # CEI

-Tools for joint detection of expanded TCR clones using Mahalanobis distances with permutation and ACAT, under FDR control.
+CEI performs tests on paired clone counts (baseline vs post), designed as the joint detection of expanded TCR clones using Mahalanobis distances with permutation and ACAT, under FDR control.

 ## Installation